What Do I Do With My KiwiSaver When I Retire?

 Know this first:

-- Your KiwiSaver balance is yours to draw down tax-free, given there is no capital gains tax in New Zealand.
+- Your KiwiSaver balance is yours to draw down tax-free, given there is no capital gains tax in New Zealand (as of 31 August 2025).

 To help you understand all the options available, we cover: